aalars/django-translate/README.md

 On high level the process is (with some manual steps in between)
 - Extract the strings to be translated from the code
-- Translate the strings using DeepL Translate API
+- Get the translations from .po file or translate the strings using DeepL Translate API
 - Replace the strings in the code with the translated strings wrapped in `gettext()` or `gettext_lazy()` function
 - Save the translations into a dictionary in the `_translations.py` file
 - Translate the strings in the .po files using the dictionary

-## translate.py
+## main.py

 Uses `libcst` to parse the Python code and extract the strings to be translated.